 Nisheba Parker, MS

-Thoughts and Things Therapy supports the creation of strong, stable, and healthy families.
-Resilient families are the foundation of our society.
-In an effort to support minority families with the opportunity to thrive, and renew the fabric of our society, I am dedicated to the support, advocacy, and promotion of the healthy family unit.
+Thoughts and Things Therapy supports the creation of strong, stable, and healthy individuals & families.
+In an effort to support minority families with the opportunity to thrive, I am dedicated to the support, advocacy, and promotion of mental health wellness.